Governors Island in New York

 Governors Island Walking Tour

 Don’t want to miss out on anything the island has to offer?
 Then book this Governors Island Walking Tour.
 You’ll meet your guide in Downtown Manhattan to take the boat across the harbour.
-Once on the island the guide will show you all highlights, from historic homes and forts to some of the city’s best food trucks.
+Once on the island, the guide will show you all highlights, from historic homes and forts to some of the city’s best food trucks.
 You will learn everything about the past and present of this New York gem.

 Governors Island by Bike

 The best way to get an overview of the relaxing Governors Island is by bike.
 The area was really made for biking.
 And the best thing: every weekday morning (between 10:00 and noon) you can borrow a bike for free for an hour.
 Bike through both the historic district and the newly constructed 30 acres of park.
 To explore the whole island you’ll only need 1-1.5 hours.
 Or take your time; if the sun is out and you bring a book and a beach towel you can truly relax.
 Another fun way to explore the island is on a surrey bike.
 You can share the bike with the entire family!
 Surrey bike rental is included in the New York Explorer Pass.

 To get to the Battery Maritime Building take the R to Whitehall St., line 1 (South Ferry Station) or lines 4 and 5 (Bowling Green Station).
 You can also take a bus there: M6, M9 or M15.
-From Brooklyn you take a ferry from Pier 6.
+From Brooklyn, you take a ferry from Pier 6.